ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 possibly adding unique process and observation error each time.
 An ss3sim simulation therefore refers to the combination of all scenarios and iterations.

-ss3sim works, in general, by using case file arguments (e.g. arguments specifying a given natural mortality trajectory over time) to modify SS3 configuration files (`change` functions);
+ss3sim works, in general, by reading case-file arguments (e.g. arguments specifying a given natural mortality trajectory over time) to modify SS3 configuration files (`change` functions);
 running the OM;